gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

     * Normality from Normal QQ Plot:

-        * The left tail is a little short and the right tail is a little long, suggesting a right skewed distribution in the residuals.
-This corresponds to having a large positive outlying value.
+        * The left tail is a little short and the right tail is a little long, suggesting a slightly right skewed distribution in the residuals.
+This also corresponds to having a large positive outlying value.
+But we would conclude that there is a minor issue with normality in the residuals here.

     * Influential points from Residuals vs Leverage:

-        * Previously discussed, this plot shows one influential point with a Cook's D value over 1 that is distorting the fitted model.
+        * Previously discussed, this plot shows one influential point with a Cook's D value over 1 that is distorting the fitted model and is likely the biggest issue here.

 * **Tree height and tree diameter** (suspicious observation already removed):